 A summary of City Council work sessions January through June 13, 2016 can be found here Opens a New Window. .

 Community Review Panel

 Learn more about projects approved by the Urban Renewal Agency Board and expenditures in the Downtown Urban Renewal District in the Expenditure Review Panel Reports listed below.

 How You Can Participate

-or text DTWNPROJ to 22828 to subscribe to the City of Eugene Downtown Improvement Projects Mailing List!
+Interested in staying up to date on the latest Downtown Improvement projects?
+Click here Opens a New Window. or text DTWNPROJ to 22828 to subscribe to the City of Eugene Downtown Improvement Projects Mailing List!